 2021 Garden and Art Tour of Japan

-An unforgettable 15-day journey to Japan’s most iconic destinations to see the nation’s top three gardens and experience a stunning selection of Japanese art
+An unforgettable 15-day journey to Japan’s most iconic destinations to see the nation’s top three gardens and experience a stunning selection of Japanese art.

 The 2021 Garden and Art Tour of Japan visits many wonderful gardens including three of Japan’s most revered gardens.
-They are all different in style and based in spectacular locations across Japan.
+The gardens are all different in style and based in spectacular locations across Japan.
 Many gardens are attached to some of Japan’s iconic temples, museums, galleries and historical villas.
 Through the prism of the Japanese gardens, you will gain a rich insight into Japan’s unique culture and traditions, its art, history and modern-day life.
 A great introduction to the country itself!

 As well as a garden tour of Japan, this holiday includes some of Japan's best art museums (galleries).
 The wide selection of art has to be seen to be believed, particularly the way some of the Japanese gardens integrate into the art.